1. Turtle island.

 4. Abandoned turtle parts.

 There is no way a turtle can escape its shell, it being connected to the plastron by means of bony structures called bridges.
-As well, the turtle’s ribs and backbone are connected to its inner shell.
-But it is true that the turtle moults as it grows, sloughing of bits of its carapace, which is arranged in connected plates, in plastic-like sheets.
+As well, the ribs and backbone are connected to its inner shell.
+But it is true that it moults as it grows, sloughing of bits of its carapace, which is arranged in connected plates, in plastic-like sheets.

 5. Snapping turtles.

 6. Painted Turtles.

-The most abundant turtle in North America, at just under a foot in length, painted turtles are olive green to brown with a cream to reddish plastron in addition to the decorated bold pattern.
+The most abundant species in North America, at just under a foot in length, painted turtles are olive green to brown with a cream to reddish plastron in addition to the decorated bold pattern.
 Their legs are brown or black with bright yellow stripes.
 These guys love to crawl out of the water to bask on a sunny rock and warm up early in the morning, dipping and basking alternately throughout the day.
 Leathery eggs laid in June hatch in September.
 Late hatches, after incubating for 72 to 80 days, can survive the freezing temperatures in winter without the hatchlings leaving the nest.

 7. The better to see you with my dear.

-Some turtles, namely soft-shelled turtles, have eyes near the tops of their heads.
+Some turtles, namely soft-shelled ones, have eyes near the tops of their heads.
 But most have downward-facing eyes so they can see what they are encountering on the ground.
 Their eyesight is quite keen.